 4. Bentley Hotel in Alexandria, LA

 Bentley Hotel opened in 1908 and served as elegant lodging for several distinguished individuals including Henry Kissinger, Dwight Eisenhower, John Wayne and Roy Rogers, among others.
 In 2012 the Bentley Hotel was purchased and plans were made to reopen the once grand hotel to the public.
-The Mirror Room Lounge reopened on May 1, 2015 and is reportedly still haunted by the man who built the hotel, Joseph Bentley.
+The Mirror Room Lounge reopened on May 1, 2015 and is reportedly still visited by the ghost of the man who built the hotel, Joseph Bentley.
 Several other mischievous ghosts are said to haunt this place.
 One is the ghost of a young girl who fell to her death down the elevator shaft.
 Another is a man that died from a fall off the grand staircase in 1985.
 Figures have also been seen peeking over the railings above the grand staircase.
 The cast of Ghost Hunters visited Bentley Hotel in 2011 to investigate and were encountered with several instances of paranormal activity.

 5. Pat O’Brien’s in New Orleans, LA